nilscox/express-extra/docs/extra.md

 app.get('/some-endpoint', extra(async (req, res) => {
   const data = /* fetch some data from a database */;

-  /* handle the request as you like */
+  /* handle the request as you wish */

   return data;
 }, {